attackant/goodbye-dolly/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Goodbye, Dolly will randomly output an end of world scenario in the upper right of your admin screen on every page or as a dynamic Gutenberg block.
-Has a settings page using the Alley Fieldmanager plugin under 'Tools'.
+Has a settings page using the Alley Fieldmanager plugin under 'Settings'.

 == Description ==